kahst/BirdNET-Lite/README.md

 ## Features
 * 24/7 recording and BirdNET-Lite analysis
-* [BirdWeather](https://app.birdweather.com) integration (you will need to be issued a BirdWeather ID -- for now, request that from [@timsterc here](https://github.com/mcguirepr89/BirdNET-Pi/discussions/82))
+* [BirdWeather](https://app.birdweather.com) integration -- you can request a BirdWeather ID from BirdNET-Pi's "Tools" > "Settings" page
 * Web interface access to all data and logs
 * Web Terminal
 * [Tiny File Manager](https://tinyfilemanager.github.io/)